NeoNeuron/Linux-guide-for-researcher/README.md

 They all come with good documentations.
 Just follow the documentation to start your journey.

-Linux might not have the exactly same software as in Windows or Mac, but there are softwares to achieve the same purpose.
+Linux may not have the exact software you might expect in Windows or Mac, but there are softwares to achieve the same purpose.

 Record useful commands/softwares in your personal notebook.

-  There are few tasks that are impossible or too costly to be done under Linux.
-You might need a virtual machine or Wine [1].
+  To the author's experience, there are few tasks that are impossible or too costly to be done under Linux.
+You might need a virtual machine or Wine [1] to accomplish these task.

-    1. Login bank of China.
+    1. Bank of China, login web interface.
     2. QQ, wechat. (alternatives: use web based wechat, http://wx.qq.com/)
     3. Games. (alternatives: Use Wine, or dual boot with a real Windows)